Tag Archive: tourism

 The second floor is a living room for mostly reading.
 Access to all floors is a spiral stairway that lights up with motion sensors for safety and lighthouse decorations along the walls.
 One of the architectural marvels of the lighthouse is the outer caisson over the enclosed brick protects the lighthouse from lightning strikes.
 It acts as a grounding device to dissipate the energy.
 However, what is interesting is that the brick walls are over a foot thick on the bottom floor, but as you travel up the stairs to the rooms, the brick wall thickness decreases to about a few inches in the lantern room.

 My wife and I spent most of the night sitting and reading in the living room, enjoying the tranquil atmosphere.
 My wife brought some magazines, and I brought an original copy of one of Edward Rowe Snow’s books (of “Flying Santa” fame, who would drop presents from an airplane during Christmas to help isolated keepers) entitled “New England Sea Tragedies” which I had received after my aunt was passing a few years ago.
 The book was published in 1960 and was a birthday gift to my grandfather from my uncle in 1963.
-As I never had a chance to start reading it, the stories from New England’s 18th and 19th centuries provided a lovely backdrop for me to connect with the lighthouse.
+As I never had a chance to start reading it, the stories from New England’s 18th and 19th centuries provided a lovely backdrop to connect with the lighthouse.
 Coincidentally, this beacon’s last full-time light keepers left in 1963 when it had become fully automated.

 Borden Flats Entertainment Room